Frank Sutton: Combat and Non-Combat Operations

+Military awards and decorations

 Acting career

 Honorably discharged after the war as a sergeant, he began acting on stage.
 He attended the Columbia University School of General Studies, graduating cum laude with a bachelor's degree in drama in 1952.

 Throughout the 1950s and early 1960s, Sutton played small roles in television shows such as Decoy, Route 66, Naked City, The Greatest Show on Earth, The Fugitive, The Goldbergs, 87th Precinct, Gunsmoke, Target: The Corruptors, Empire, The Twilight Zone, and The Untouchables.
 He had a continuing role as Cadet Eric Rattison, the great rival of the Polaris Unit manned by the series' heroes, in Tom Corbett, Space Cadet from 1950 to 1955.
 In 1955, he received his big break in the Academy Award-winning movie Marty, in which he played the title character's friend, Ralph.
 He also had a role in The Satan Bug, a 1965 spy thriller.
 He returned to the stage in The Andersonville Trial in the early 1960s.

-Having primarily acted in dramas, Sutton's breakthrough role was on Gomer Pyle, U.S.M.C., a 1964 episode of The Andy Griffith Show, in which he played the cynical and easily exasperated Gunnery Sergeant Vince Carter opposite Jim Nabors' character Gomer Pyle.
-This episode was the pilot for a spin-off TV comedy, Gomer Pyle, USMC, where Sutton continued the role for five seasons, until the show ended its run in 1969.
+Having primarily acted in dramas, Sutton's breakthrough role was on Gomer Pyle – USMC, a 1964 episode of The Andy Griffith Show, in which he played the cynical and easily exasperated Gunnery Sergeant Vince Carter opposite Jim Nabors' character Gomer Pyle.
+This episode was the pilot for a spin-off TV comedy, Gomer Pyle – USMC, where Sutton continued the role for five seasons, until the show ended its run in 1969.
 He also appeared in public service announcements in the role of Gunnery Sergeant Carter.
 After Gomer Pyle ceased production, Sutton appeared regularly on Nabors' variety show The Jim Nabors Hour with Gomer Pyle co-star Ronnie Schell.
 Sutton played the brother-in-law of Nabors' character in comedy sketches.
 Sutton performed in dinner theater, playing, among other roles, the father in Norman, Is That You? and made guest appearances on other television programs.